CodersSquad/cg-booting-up-Gorchon/README.md

 ## Program Description

 This script defines a `Scene` class that manages multiple objects rendered with `moderngl`.
-The program also uses `pygame` for window management and event handling, allowing users to close the window with the `QUIT` event.
+The program also uses `pygame` for window management same as in prevous excercise, and event handling, allowing users to close the window with the `QUIT` event.

 Each object in the scene has:
 - Dynamic color and position, which change in real time.